-Remain to purchase your Peak Pass for only $99 Down!
+Remain to purchase your Peak Pass for the lowest rates available!
 Click Here!

 The Hunter area makes a great "home base" for hiking the Catskills.
 Whether you're hiking with family or friends, the beautiful northern Catskills have the trails -- and the scenery -- for you.

 The beauty of the Catskills is legendary.
 This rugged countryside is crisscrossed with miles and miles of trails, ranging from the well maintained network in and around North-South Lake to the rugged trails accessing the high peaks.
 These are the trails.... the difficult, steep climbs to the weathered summits... that make hiking the Catskills so popular.
 Views like this are numerous, and for the most part, easily accessible.

 There is a wealth of area hiking information including maps, trail descriptions, photos and more on the internet.

 This guide to hiking in the Catskills is reproduced from a NYS Department of Environmental Conservation packet entitled "Catskill Trails."